• Skip to main content

 If you have a sinus infection, sore throat, allergies, or thyroid disease, who should you see for treatment?
 While primary care doctors often manage these issues, an ENT specialist may be the better choice in some situations.

 ENT doctors, or otolaryngologists, are trained extensively in treating ear, nose, and throat conditions.
 Their expertise spans a wide range of care—from removing tonsils and treating sleep apnea to prescribing allergy medication and diagnosing throat cancer.
+Many patients also seek specialized care from BMT ENT for conditions requiring advanced surgical or medical interventions.
 After medical school, otolaryngologists complete a five-year surgical residency, with some pursuing one to two years of fellowship training to specialize further.

 For comprehensive care from experienced ear, nose, and throat specialists, Fort Worth ENT & Sinus is here to help you find lasting solutions for your ear, nose, and throat health.